patware/AdoWikiToDocFx/README.md

-# AdoWikiToDocFx
+# Ado Wiki To DocFx

-Script and info on converting an ADO Wiki to DocFx friendly MD files
+Script and info on converting an ADO Wiki to DocFx friendly MD files.